 Rides at theme parks, noise, loud music, crowds, and late nights can raise your excitement or stress levels, or can be tiring.
 For some people these situations could trigger a seizure.
-For other people they won't.
 Learning if your epilepsy has any triggers like these can help you make decisions about what you want to do.